mmistakes/minimal-mistakes/_drafts/project-loom.md

 ## 7. Some Virtual Threads Internals

-In this section, we try to give an introduction to the implementation of continuation in Java vitual threads.
-We're not going to go into too much detail, but we'll try to give a general idea of how the virtual threads are implemented.
+In this section, we'll introduce the implementation of continuation in Java virtual threads.
+We're not going into too much detail, but we'll try to give a general idea of how the virtual threads are implemented.

-As we might guess, a virtual thread is not something that can run itself, but it store the information of what have to be run.
-In other words, it's a pointer to the advance of an execution that can be yield and resumed later.
+A virtual thread cannot run itself, but it stores the information of what must be run.
+In other words, it's a pointer to the advance of an execution that can be yielded and resumed later.

 The above definition is the definition of _continuations_.
 We've already seen how Kotlin coroutines implement continuations ([Kotlin Coroutines - A Comprehensive Introduction - Suspending Functions](https://blog.rockthejvm.com/kotlin-coroutines-101/#3-suspending-functions)).
 In that case, the Kotlin compiler generates continuation from the coroutine code.
-Kotlin's coroutines have no direct support in the JVM, so they are implemented at code level.
+Kotlin's coroutines have no direct support in the JVM, so they are implemented at the code level.

-However, for virtual threads, we have directly the JVM support.
-So, continuations execution is implemented directly using a lot of native calls to the JVM, and for this reason, it's less understandable when looking at the JDK code.
+However, for virtual threads, we have the JVM support directly.
+So, continuations execution is implemented using a lot of native calls to the JVM, so it's less understandable when looking at the JDK code.
 However, we can still understand some concepts at the roots of virtual threads.

-All the core information are mainly placed in the `java.lang.VirtualThread` class.
-When we create a new virtual thread, we first create `unstarted` thread.
+The core information is mainly in the `java.lang.VirtualThread` class.
+When we create a new virtual thread, we first create an `unstarted` thread.
 At the core, the JVM calls the `VirtualThread`constructor:

 ```java
 // JDK core code